Improving Food Security and Health in Women Study

 Description

-The University at Buffalo's Division of Behavioral Medicine is looking for women between the ages of 18 to 45 years old that are interested in improving their health and nutrition habits for a new study.
-The research team is investigating if providing women with a personalized dietary plan may help to improve their health.
+The University at Buffalo's Division of Behavioral Medicine is recruiting women between the ages of 18 to 45 for a new study exploring how receiving personalized meals may support healthier eating and improve metabolic health.

 Compensation: Yes